 Fifth and Sixth Grade

 In fifth and sixth grade, a student’s early Middle School experience is carefully adapted to make the transition developmentally appropriate and meet students’ academic and social needs.
-Advisories, which consist of 10-15 students, meet for 40 minutes at the end of each day.
+Advisories, which consist of 10-15 students, meet for 40 minutes each day.
 Advisory goals include academic skills-building and individual support, social skills development, community service, homework assistance, and a nurturing environment.
 Advisory teachers facilitate student-led conferences and act as a liaison for parents, students, and teachers.

 Seventh and Eighth Grade